cancerberoSgx/prettier-eslint-gallery/README.md

 # issues / TODO

  * probably we will need to rename this project to something more generic if we decide to use other tools besides prettier

  * test if this works : npm install -g gallery

+ * as user I want to build the gallery to see how MY code will look like (not provided examples) and verify that this project will work ok

  * npm publish
  * test node API doc in readme